 - DOLLAR or PCT format drop the '\$' or '%' only if the number would not fit at all without it.
 Scientific notation with '\$' or '%' is preferred to ordinary decimal notation without it. - Except in scientific notation, a decimal point is included only when it is followed by a digit.
-If the integer part of the number being output is 0, and a decimal point is included, then the zero before the decimal point is dropped. - In scientific notation, the number always includes a decimal point, even if it is not followed by a digit. - A negative number includes a minus sign only in the presence of a nonzero digit: -0.01 is output as '-.01' in F4.2 format but as '.0' in F4.1 format.
+If the integer part of the number being output is 0, and a decimal point is included, then PSPP ordinarily drops the zero before the decimal point.
+However, in F, COMMA, or DOT formats, PSPP keeps the zero if SET LEADZERO is set to ON (see [SET LEADZERO], page 243).

+In scientific notation, the number always includes a decimal point, even if it is not followed by a digit.

+- A negative number includes a minus sign only in the presence of a nonzero digit: -0.01 is output as '-.01' in F4.2 format but as '.0' in F4.1 format.
 Thus, a "negative zero" never includes a minus sign. - In negative numbers output in DOLLAR format, the dollar sign follows the negative sign.
 Thus, -9.99 in DOLLAR6.2 format is output as -\$9.99. - In scientific notation, the exponent is output as 'E' followed by '+' or '-' and exactly three digits.
 Numbers with magnitude less than 10\\-999 or larger than 10\\999 are not supported by most computers, but if they are supported then their output is considered to overflow the field and they are output as asterisks. - On most computers, no more than 15 decimal digits are significant in output, even if more are printed.
 In any case, output precision cannot be any higher than input precision; few data sets are accurate to 15 digits of precision.
 Unavoidable loss of precision in intermediate calculations may also reduce precision of output. - Special values such as infinities and "not a number" values are usually converted to the system-missing value before printing.
 In a few circumstances, these values are output directly.
 In fields of width 3 or greater, special values are output as however many characters fit from +Infinity or -Infinity for infinities, from NaN for "not a number," or from Unknown for other values (if any are supported by the system).
 In fields under 3 columns wide, special values are output as asterisks.